 Estrogen Dominance – Part 1

 In the past 40 years, we have seen a dramatic rise in female-related illnesses never seen before in history.
 Today, we see the age of puberty (menarche) dropping precipitously to as low as 10 years of age, endometriosis afflicting 10% of all perimenopausal women; Premenstrual Syndrome (PMS), rising and afflicting close to 30% of perimenopausal women, uterine fibroids affecting close to 25% of women from age 35 to 50, and breast cancer afflicting close to 10% of all women.
 Being a woman in the 21st century is certainly a high risk profession.
 Navigating through this hazardous profession is not easy.
 Imagine having endometriosis, PMS and fibrocystic breasts when you were young, progressing to uterine fibroids, hysterectomy, misguided hormone replacement and ultimately breast cancer as your menopause approaches.
 The very thought of this journey can send chills up through anyone’s spine.
-Fortunately, scientific evidence is mounting that hormone disruption is the key cause of all these seemingly separate but related diseases.
+Fortunately, scientific evidence is mounting that hormone disruptions like estrogen dominance are the key cause of all these seemingly separate but related diseases.

-For too long, we have ignored the importance of hormone balance.
+For too long, we have ignored the importance of hormonal balance.
 For too long, physicians have been misguided on the real truth about hormonal balance.
 Now, we know that the common thread in many female hormone diseases such as those mentioned above is a little known condition known as estrogen dominance.
 The underlying problem is a relative excess of estrogen and an absolute deficiency in progesterone.
 In the west, the prevalence of estrogen dominance syndrome approaches 50% in women over 35 years old.

 Here are some typical complaints from patients having estrogen dominance: